-Also known as Golden Bay, for good reason, Laem Thong is located on the far Northern tip of the island.
-Isolated from the hustle and bustle on the rest of the island
+Also known as Golden Bay, for good reason, Laem Thong is located on the far Northern tip of the island, providing you with stunning sunrises.
+Isolated from the hustle and bustle on the rest of the island.

 However, the isolated location doesn’t mean you will get bored whilst staying here.
 There are plenty of activities in Laem Thong dedicated to the sea.
 Sunbathing, snorkelling, scuba diving and kayaking to name a few.
 You can also take your adventures further afield to Bamboo Island five kilometers away along the coastal path (read more about this in the things to do section).